 “If the minimum wasn’t good enough,” my college room-mate used to say, “then they wouldn’t have made it the minimum.”

 Works for me.
 But lowest common denominators aside, we’ve got to keep the boss woman happy, all of us, every one.
-So I hit the granola shows periodically and churn out a new thought piece about once a month, whether I’ve thought about anything or not, just to keep the peace.
+So I hit the granola shows periodically and churn out a new think piece about once a month, whether I’ve thought about anything or not, just to keep the peace.

 I also try to view these thought pieces as my charitable public service work, since I don’t get paid anything extra during the weeks that I do them, and since they don’t generate nearly as many free promotional items and drinks as concert and record reviews do.
 In my public servant mode, then, I try to ensure that the thought pieces not only entertain, but educate, since I know full well that the average starving musician hereabout can use all the free help he or she can get.

 And I offer that help whether they want it or not, because both the too-too-idealistic and the too-too-out-of-it-to-care sectors of our homegrown music community need to understand just how vile the industry they’re seeking to enter can be.
 Maybe I’ll even scare some of them away, which, 20/20 hindsight in full effect, I wish someone had done for me.

 It’s all about the kids, ultimately.
 Let’s hope they don’t grow up to be us.